Neck pain that

 It's everything it changes.

-Neck pain changes how you hold yourself, your posture, your sleep position, even how you drive.
+Neck pain changes your posture, your sleep position, even how you drive.
+The adjustments become so automatic you stop noticing them, until the shoulders start hurting and the headaches begin.

 Two methods targeting every layer of neck pain.